 What is a food challenge?

-An oral food challenge (OFC), or feeding test, is a medical procedure in which a food is eaten slowly, in gradually increasing amounts, under medical supervision.1
+An oral food challenge (OFC), or feeding test, is a medical procedure in which a food is eaten slowly, in gradually increasing amounts, under medical supervision, to accurately diagnose or rule out a true food allergy.1

 What are the reasons to perform an OFC?

 OFCs are usually done when a careful medical history and allergy tests, such as skin and blood tests, are inconclusive.
 The OFC is a more definitive test because it will show whether the food ingested produces no symptoms or triggers a reaction.